Measurement-assisted non-Gaussian gate for Schr\"odinger cat states preparation: Fock resource state versus cubic phase state: Probability versus fidelity

 Since some error correction protocols rely on the even/odd superpositions of coherent states~\cite{Hastrup2020, Schlegel2022}, we plot in Fig.~\ref{fig_Infidelity_n5} the infidelity $1 - F^{\text{(cat)}}$ between the odd cat state, which is given by Eq.~\eqref{cat_Glauber_coord_odd}, for $n = 5$ and optimal measurement outcome (that is, for $y_m=0$ and $\theta = 0$), and the output state~\eqref{psi_out_red}, when the observed ancilla momentum is not optimal, \BE F^{\text{(cat)}} = \left|\int dx\,\psi^{(out)*}(x,y_m)\psi^{\text{(coh)}}(x,0)\right|^2. \EE

-As the measured momentum $y_m$ increases, the fidelity $F^{\text{(cat)}}$ (for both even and odd n's) degrades rapidly due to the evolution of the relative phase between the copies~\eqref{momentum_shift}, which no longer matches the criterion $\theta = 0$.
+As the difference between measured momentum $y_m$ and the optimal one increases, the fidelity $F^{\text{(cat)}}$ (for both even and odd cats) degrades rapidly due to the evolution of the relative phase between the copies.
+The relative phase $\theta$ depends on the measurement result $y_m$, see Eqs.~\eqref{z_phi} and~\eqref{momentum_shift}, and, therefore, can take values from $0$ to $2\pi$, bringing us closer or further away from the desired state, resulting in the oscillating behavior of the infidelity in Fig.~\ref{fig_Infidelity_n5}.
 Hence, this is mostly a phase effect.

 In order to increase the probability of the cat state preparation, one can introduce an acceptance interval $-d/2,\,d/2$ of width $d$ for the measured ancilla momentum, centered at $y_m = 0$.
 In this case, a mixed state arises as the gate output.
 The weighted fidelity between the even/odd cat state and the mixed output state is evaluated as \BE F^{\text{(mix)}}(d) = \frac{1}{P^{\text{(mix)}}(d)}\int_{-d/2}^{+d/2} dy_m\,P(y_m)F^{\text{(cat)}}(y_m). \EE Here